-The System Log screen shows a list of all system events (for example, Policy turned on, Policy edited, Event Resolved, and so on.) that occurred in the system.
+The System Log page shows a list of all system events (for example, Policy turned on, Policy edited, Event Resolved, and so on.) that occurred in the system.
 This log includes both user-initiated events as well as automatically occurring system events (for example, Policy turned off automatically because of too many hits).
 This log does not include policy-generated events, which you can view on the Events screen.
 You can export the logs as a CSV file.
 You can also configure the system to send the System Log events to a Syslog server.
+For information about how to customize tables, see Management Console User Interface Elements.